 This is the age range when you want to solidly move your little guy into a 3 nap pattern.
 If you have a fourth nap that’s hanging on, work hard to get rid of it.

 When I talk about sleep training a 3.5 month old, I’m talking about teaching them how to fall asleep without any help.
 They can still eat at night, they can still nurse, they can still do all the things babies do, they’re just also capable of falling asleep for naps and at bedtime unassisted.
-So, this is the age where you can work towards setting a firm start time of the day and also teaching your baby to fall asleep without your help.
-This is also where you can start to work on lengthening naps.
+So, this is the age where you can work towards setting a firm start time of the day.
+Teach your baby to fall asleep without your help.
+And start to work on lengthening naps.

 If you can teach your child to fall asleep unassisted, using whatever method you wish, then you are well on your way to getting your kiddo on a consistent three nap schedule.